subhylahiri/numpy_linalg_extras/README.md

 If your BLAS/Lapack distribution is installed somewhere `numpy` isn't expecting, you can provide directions in a [site.cfg file](https://github.com/numpy/numpy/blob/master/site.cfg.example).

-Once you have all of the above, you can build the CPython modules in-place:
+Once you have all of the above, you can build the C modules in-place:
 ```
 > python setup.py build_ext
 ```